akashvaghela09/pesto-solidity-assignments/week-3/Calculator/README.md

 1. addition(): Takes two integers as input and returns their addition.

 2. subtraction(): Takes two integers as input and returns their subtraction.
-Uses int data type to hold negative values. <br>here integer has used to hold negative values instead of unsigned integer
+Uses int data type to hold negative values.

 3. multiplication(): Takes two integers as input and returns their multiplication.